Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

 ### Create a CSR

-A certificate signing request (CSR) is what your certificate authority (CA) needs from you in order to create a SSL Certificate.
+Your certificate authority (CA) needs a certificate signing request (CSR) from you to create a SSL certificate.

 ```
 keytool -certreq \